HamzLDN/RemoteDesktop/README.md

 ## Updates
 I have now added the feature where you can control the client with a switch.
+Now you can see the clients mouse mouse when they are streaming.

 ## Next update
 - End to end encryption